How To Fix The Page_Fault_In_Nonpaged_Area Error

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

 Wally’s Answer: Blue screen errors can seem to appear out of nowhere.
-These errors have been putting fear in PC user’s hearts for many years.
+These errors have been putting fear in the PC user’s hearts for many years.
 Fortunately, blue screen errors aren’t nearly as common as they used to be but they do still occur.

 Fixing them is not as hard as it might seem at first sight.
 You should be able to fix most of these errors if you note the error message and search for a solution online.